Upgrading the Python Virtual Environment

 Create the new virtual environment

 Make the new environment using the user you run Home Assistant as (this assumes you’re using homeassistant.
 I put mine in separate folders so I can do upgrades without impacting my live install.
+My venvs all live under /data/homeassistant/venv.

-$ sudo mkdir /srv/homeassistant
+$ sudo mkdir /data/homeassistant/venv

-$ sudo chown homeassistant:homeassistant /srv/homeassistant
+$ sudo chown homeassistant:homeassistant /data/homeassistant/venv

 $ sudo -u homeassistant -H -s

-$ python3.10 -m venv /srv/homeassistant/venv_3.10.9
+$ python3.10 -m venv /data/homeassistant/venv/venv_3.11.4

 Prepare the new virtual environment (optional)